Sicilian Mafia: Protection rackets

 The Mafia's protection is not restricted to illegal activities.
 Shopkeepers often pay the Mafia to protect them from thieves.
 If a shopkeeper enters into a protection contract with a mafioso, the mafioso will make it publicly known that if any thief were foolish enough to rob his client's shop, he would track down the thief, beat him up, and, if possible, recover the stolen merchandise (mafiosi make it their business to know all the fences in their territory).

 It is a misconception that the Mafia extorts clients by only offering "protection" from its own violence.
 While the Mafia often coerces people into buying protection, it usually provides it.
 In fact, many clients, particularly criminals, actively seek Mafia protection.
 This is one of the main reasons why the Mafia has resisted more than a century of government efforts to destroy it: the people who willingly solicit these services protect the Mafia from the authorities.
 If one is enjoying the benefits of Mafia protection, one does not want the police arresting one's mafioso.

 In Sicily, protection money is known as pizzo; the anti-extortion support group Addiopizzo derives its name from this.
 Mafiosi might sometimes ask for favors instead of money, such as assistance in committing a crime.

 The amount of money that the Mafia extorts from firms in Sicily correlates weakly with the revenue of the firm.
 As a result, smaller firms end up paying a higher share of their profits to the Mafia than larger firms; sometimes as high as 40% of profits for smaller firms and as low as 2% of profits for larger firms.
 The pizzo is thus a sort of regressive taxation that hurts small businesses more.
 This presents a barrier to entry for entrepreneurs in Sicily and makes it difficult for small businesses to reinvest in themselves since the pizzo takes a disproportionately larger share of their profits.
 This in turn results in oligopolistic markets, where a few large firms dominate, selling low-quality products at high prices.
 Mafia extortion thus mires the Sicilian economy in a poverty trap.

 Protection from theft

 Protection from theft is one service that the Mafia provides to paying "clients".
-Mafiosi themselves are generally forbidden from committing theft (though in practice they are merely forbidden from stealing from anyone connected to the Mafia).
+Mafiosi themselves are generally forbidden to commit theft (though in practice they are merely forbidden to steal from anyone connected to the Mafia).
 Instead, mafiosi make it their business to know all the thieves and fences operating within their territory.
 If a protected business is robbed, the clan will use these contacts to track down and return the stolen goods and punish the thieves, usually by beating them up.
 Since the pursuit of thieves and their loot often goes into territories of other clans, clans routinely cooperate with each other on this matter, providing information and blocking the sale of the loot if they can.